-In order to increase the knowledge of Swedish literature and the Swedish book market, we arrange a Fellowship program taking place during the Gothenburg Book Fair in September.
-After two years in the digital world, we are now looking forward to arranging the Fellowship on site in Gothenburg, from September 21st to September 24th.
-The focus of this year’s Fellowship will be Fiction, so we hereby invite publishers and translators within this field to apply.
+In order to increase the knowledge of Swedish literature and the Swedish book market, we arrange a Fellowship program taking place during the Gothenburg Book Fair, September 27–30.
+In 2023, we are focusing on literary fiction and narrative nonfiction, so we hereby invite publishers and translators working with those genres to apply.

 About the programme

 We strive to create a program that offers a wide range of aspects of Swedish literature and the Swedish book market.
 The program is partly scheduled and partly open to individual meetings.
 Translators and publishers will get separate programs, with occasional joint activities.

 For publishers: The scheduled part includes meetings on themes and trends in contemporary Swedish literature, the Swedish book market and Swedish literature from an international perspective.
 It also includes round table meetings with Swedish editors and other activities to enhance in-depth discussions as well as building relations between book professionals from all over the world.